Matvey787/Assembler/README.md

 ![comHint](https://github.com/Matvey787/Assembler/blob/main/imgs/comHint.png)

-After this jump we got to function `0x22a`, then ret gors to `1f7`.
+After this jump we got to function `0x22a`, then ret goes to `1f7`.
 So it calls `0x1fa`, comparison our and our password.

 # NASM
 ## Repeat